 Hi there!

 My name is Timo, I am a Software Engineer living in Zürich, Switzerland.
-I work for Google on music understanding with methods from machine learning.
+At Google I work on music generation and recognition with machine learning methods.

-In my leisure time I like to 3d print – check out my coolest project so far – and occasionally work on artsy projects.
-Besides that I am into music and learn violin and piano.
-Sports-wise playing ultimate frisbee and road cycling are my favorite activities.
+In my leisure time I like to 3d print and occasionally work on artsy projects.
+Besides that I am into music and learn piano and violin.
+Sports-wise road cycling and hiking are my favorite activities.

 Blog Articles